DC Universe Online: Episode 41: House of Legends

 This episode released on August 25, 2021, provides both hero and villains a cross-faction headquarters for the first time.
-Meet with The Monitor to learn more of the upcoming storyline everyone will be facing in the upcoming episodes.
+The player meets with the Monitor to learn more of the upcoming storyline everyone will be facing in the upcoming episodes.
 The House of Legends contains several alternate reality versions of heroes and villains that characters have aided or defeated before are all working together against the inevitable arrival of a universal being known as Perpetua.
-Tempus Fuginaut and Harbinger also are heavily featured and introduced.
-It is based on The Multiversity's version of the House of Heroes, but repurposed to house villains as well.
-Content was restructured with this Episode, changing Tiers, Combat Rating requirements and several other aspects of the game.

 Episode 42: Legion of Doom

 This episode released on December 9, 2021.
-It's part one of two of a story line that began in Metal.
+It is part one of two of a story line that began in Metal.
 Lex Luthor had formed a new Legion of Doom in service of the malevolent creator of the Multiverse, Perpetua.
 Martian Manhunter leads the way and tries to thwart Luthor's endgame.

 Episode 43: Dark Knights

 This episode released on April 14, 2022.
-It's part two of two of a story line that began in Metal as well as serving as the finale of the Metal story line.
+It is part two of a story line that began in Metal as well as serving as the finale of the Metal story line.
 Perpetua's endgame is revealed to be the complete destruction of the multiverse.
 Wonder Woman, Batman, Superman, and Lex Luthor (who Perpetua betrayed when he failed her) are what stands between Perpetua and a Multiversal-Armageddon.